Doctor of Naprapathic Medicine

 Get the Skills to Become a Doctor of Naprapathic Medicine in as Little as 3 Years

 Naprapathic Medicine is a niche “passion career” – people who are passionate about health and wellness do it because they love it.
-Those with a background in sports medicine, physical therapy, massage therapy, nursing, and other healthcare professions would be suited to learn Naprapathy as their prior certifications pair well with complimentary medicine.
+Those with a background in sports medicine, physical therapy, massage therapy, nursing, and other healthcare professions would be suited to learn Naprapathy as their prior certifications pair well with complementary medicine.

 What is Naprapathy?